dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cURHKESgNaI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As you can see, the transcriptions are decent but not perfect, and the same for translations.
+As you can see, the transcriptions are decent but not perfect, and the same for the translations.
 (Ignore the fact that the speaker sometimes speaks too fast--more on that later.)
-Overall. you can easily get the gist of what's going on from this dubbed video, but it's exactly near human-quality.
+Overall, you can easily get the gist of what's going on from this dubbed video, but it's not exactly near human-quality.

 What makes this project trickier (read: more fun) than most is that there are at least three possible points of failure: